Savoyard food specialities to enjoy from the French Alps

 Savoyard speciality or Pierrade

-If you go the grilled meat route, then a platter of sliced raw meat is cooked on a table top grill and served with chips, different sauces and a salad.
-It’s known as a pierrade, referring to the way in which the meat would have traditionally been cooked on hot rocks.
-My husband and I had the raclette, the kids had the pierrade which suited them fine as the meat was very plain to suit their unadventurous palates.
+If you go the grilled meat route, then a platter of sliced raw meat is cooked on a table top grill.
+It’s served with chips, different sauces and a salad.
+Known as a pierrade, it refers to the way in which the meat would have traditionally been cooked on hot rocks.

 Inevitably, the traditional Savoyard meal’s completed by a tarte au myrtilles or blackcurrent tarte.
 During the day we didn’t really stop for much to eat as the mountain restaurants were extremely expensive, but if we did have anything it was a hot chocolate and a crepe to warm us up before we hit the piste again.